flapstones/david-johnson-application/README.md

 1. A favourite icon 'star' to each photo.
 This turns gold if you 'favourite' it.

-2. Search functionality based on off the title of the photo.
+2. Search functionality based on the title of the photo.

-3. A responsive 'tiled' layout, that changes positions of the photos as you resize.
+3. A responsive 'tiled' layout, that changes position of the photos as you resize.

 4. Infinite scroll functionality, which loads a new 20 photos when you scroll to the bottom of the feed.